-3.d.Build-To-Zones (BTZ): The area between the minimum front setback and maximum front setback is the Primary Street Built-To-Zone (BTZ) in which the front façade of the primary building facing the primary street shall be placed.
+d.
+Build-To-Zones (BTZ): The area between the minimum front setback and maximum front setback is the Primary Street Built-To-Zone (BTZ) in which the front façade of the primary building facing the primary street shall be placed.
 If the lot is on a street corner, the side façade facing the secondary street shall also be placed in the required Secondary Street Build-To-Zone.
 The BTZ is defined for each building type in Section 750.6 which supersede dimensional standards in Section 600.

-- 4.e.Build-To-Zone Occupancy (BTZO): The width of the front façade of the primary building located within the Primary Street Build-To-Zone is measured as a percentage of the width of the street frontage to determine the percentage occupancy of the Primary Street Build-To-Zone.
-Primary BTZ Occupancy (BTZO) shall be equal to at least 50% of the frontage width at the street line unless otherwise specified in specific zoning districts. - 5.f.
+- e.
+Build-To-Zone Occupancy (BTZO): The width of the front façade of the primary building located within the Primary Street Build-To-Zone is measured as a percentage of the width of the street frontage to determine the percentage occupancy of the Primary Street Build-To-Zone.
+Primary BTZ Occupancy (BTZO) shall be equal to at least 50% of the frontage width at the street line unless otherwise specified in specific zoning districts. - f.
 Corner Lot Clearance and Facade Orientation: The front facade and entrance of a principal building must be built parallel to a Street ROW Line or to the tangent of a curved Street ROW Line.
 On a corner lot, the building façade may be retracted at a 45-degree angle between the curb radius to allow clear site distance at the corner.
 The minimum length as measured from the corner along the lot line is 20 feet and the maximum length is 40 feet.
 The Clear Site Triangle may be utilized for Outdoor Amenity Space under Section 752 or Building Frontage Zones under Section 750.7.

-B.2.
-Building Height
+2. Building Height

-- 4.a.Minimum and Maximum Height: The minimum and maximum height and number of stories is defined by Building Type in Section 750.6.
-A factor in determining the minimum and maximum building height is the typical height of traditional building types, the existing height of adjacent buildings in historic areas, and the pedestrian-orientation and level of walkability desired for the zoning district. - 2-b.Height Measurement and Roof Pitch: For commercial, mixed use and multifamily buildings, height is calculated in feet and measured as the vertical distance from the average ground level at the base of the building to the following: - a.
-The top of the roof joists for any building with a flat roof. - b---The average height between the eave and ridge for any building with a pitched roof.
+- a.
+Minimum and Maximum Height: The minimum and maximum height and number of stories is defined by Building Type in Section 750.6.
+A factor in determining the minimum and maximum building height is the typical height of traditional building types, the existing height of adjacent buildings in historic areas, and the pedestrian-orientation and level of walkability desired for the zoning district. - b.
+Height Measurement and Roof Pitch: For commercial, mixed use and multifamily buildings, height is calculated in feet and measured as the vertical distance from the average ground level at the base of the building to the following: - 1.
+The top of the roof joists for any building with a flat roof. - 2.
+The average height between the eave and ridge for any building with a pitched roof.

-- 3.c.
-Penthouse: Height limits do not apply to Penthouse dwelling units as long as they are not visible from any sidewalk on the perimeter of the property line and meet the design standards of Section 750.6. - 4.d.Building Height Exceptions: Height limits do not apply to Outdoor Amenity Spaces such as a roof deck, terrace, garden, trellises, and related structures conforming to Section 752.
-Height limits do not apply to mechanical and stairwell housing; roof mounted cellular, radio, and internet transmission equipment; vents or exhausts; solar panels or small wind turbines; skylights; flagpoles; and belfries, chimneys, cupolas, monuments, parapets, spires, steeples, and other non-habitable architectural features.

-5-e.Ground Floor Elevation: Ground floor elevation is measured from the average top grade of the curb along the abutting streets or from the crown of the adjacent street when no curb exists, to the top of the finished floor of the ground story of a building.
+- c.
+Building Height Exceptions: Height limits do not apply to Outdoor Amenity Spaces such as a roof deck, terrace, garden, trellises, and related structures conforming to Section 752.
+Height limits do not apply to mechanical and stairwell housing; roof mounted cellular, radio, and internet transmission equipment; vents or exhausts; solar panels or small wind turbines; skylights; flagpoles; and belfries, chimneys, cupolas, monuments, parapets, spires, steeples, and other non-habitable architectural features. - d.
+Ground Floor Elevation: Ground floor elevation is measured from the average top grade of the curb along the abutting streets or from the crown of the adjacent street when no curb exists, to the top of the finished floor of the ground story of a building.
 Generally, commercial and mixed-use buildings should be located at ground level at or near the street line in enhance permeability; residential buildings should be located at a moderate setback and elevation to enhance privacy; and civic buildings should be setback further and elevated higher to enhance prominence.

-6.3.
-Building Stepback and Street Enclosure
+3. Building Stepback and Street Enclosure